measles,mumps,rubel,varicel liv(PF)10e3-4.3-3-3.99TCID50/0.5 mL subcut

 Precautions

-Before your child receives this product, tell the health care professional if your child is allergic to it; or if your child has any other allergies.
+Before your child receives this vaccine, tell the health care professional if your child is allergic to it; or if your child has any other allergies.
 This product may contain inactive ingredients (such as neomycin), which can cause allergic reactions or other problems.
 Talk to your health care professional for more details.

-• current fever/illness (such as untreated tuberculosis)
+• current fever/illness (such as tuberculosis)

 • bleeding/blood clotting problems (such as hemophilia, low platelets)

 There is a small risk that your child may expose others to infection with chickenpox for up to 6 weeks after your child has been vaccinated.
-If your child develops a rash after getting the vaccine, if possible, your child should avoid being in the same room with newborn babies (especially if born prematurely), pregnant women who have not had chickenpox, and people with immune system problems until the rash has dried or crusted over.
+If your child develops a rash after getting the vaccine, your child should avoid being in the same room with newborn babies (especially if born prematurely), pregnant women who have not had chickenpox, and people with immune system problems until the rash has dried and crusted over.

 Tell your health care professional if you are pregnant or plan to become pregnant.
 This vaccine should not be given if you are pregnant.
 It may harm an unborn baby.
 Avoid getting pregnant for 4 weeks after receiving this vaccine.
 Talk to your health care professional for details.